 Daniel prophesied the Jews shall be persecuted by a wicked ruler for 3 ½ years (Daniel 7:24-25).
 Fulfilled when Adolf Hitler engineered and launched the Jewish Holocaust a genocide project responsible for the deaths of 6 million European Jews.
 Some may say this prophecy is a reference to the Great Tribulation and is still to be fulfilled.
-May be.
-But then certain prophecies including this have the dual fulfillment.
+Maybe.
+But then certain prophecies including this have a dual fulfillment.

 II.
 The Ancient Empires

 In Daniel 2 four kingdoms are described in the interpretation of the dream of Nebuchadnezzar who was the king of Babylon.
-The four were the Babylon, Medo-Persia, Greek and the Roman Empire (Daniel 2:39-43).
+The four were Babylon, Medo-Persia, Greek, and the Roman Empire (Daniel 2:39-43).
 These four kingdoms occurred just as prophesied.

 III.
 The State of Israel